-Exxat will review the documents uploaded and categorize them as approved, pending, or not approved.
+❖ Exxat will review the documents uploaded and categorize them as approved, pending, or not approved.
 Exxat will provide comments on documents that need further explanations and/or supplemental documentation.
 Please check all comments before reaching out.
-Exxat support, prism-support@exxat.com.
+Exxat support, v4support@exxat.com.
+It takes 48-72 hours for Exxat to review/respond.